rzoeb/Japanese_Flash_Cards/README.md

    pip install -r requirements.txt
    ```

-3. Create a .env file in the root directory with the following variables:
+3. **(Optional for Web Interface)** Create a .env file in the root directory with the following variables:
    ```
    IS_LOCAL_DEV=true
    GOOGLE_GEMINI_API_KEY=your_gemini_api_key